university-bootcamp/coding-environment/account-setup.md

 This is everything you need to do to generate new SSH keys and have them setup in your coding environment.
 Now we can use these SSH keys with the accounts you created.

-## Step 2: Configure heroku with SSH key
+## Step 2: Configure Heroku with SSH key

 Your environment will need a heroku command line tool, the heroku `cli`, which will need to be installed.